jayjay0317/Hands-On-ML-Study/Chapter_07/README.md

 In general, n_components controls how much dimensionality reduction PCA performs:

 Too small: may lose important information
 Too large: may keep unnecessary noise or reduce the benefit of PCA

 So the best value is the one that provides the best balance and leads to the strongest model performance.

+- Full SVD becomes expensive when the data matrix $X$ has many instances $m$ and features $n$, because it decomposes the full $m \times n$ matrix.
+Randomized PCA speeds this up by approximating only the leading $d$ principal components, which is much cheaper when $d \ll n$.